AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 5. Open up the <a href="https://support.kaspersky.com/common/windows/14637#block0">command prompt</a> (Windows), <a href="https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac">terminal</a> (Mac) or <a href="https://www.redhat.com/sysadmin/linux-terminal-window">terminal emulator</a> (Linux).

-6. Type <code>cd</code> followed by the directory path to the folder where you have downloaded CodeConnect to navigate there and press <code>Enter</code>.
+6. Type <code>cd</code> followed by the directory path to the folder where you have saved CodeConnect to.
+Navigate there and press <code>Enter</code>.

 7. Use the `java -jar codeconnect.jar` command to run the application.<br>